mitranim/fpx/docs/html/partials/misc.md

 ### `rethrow(value)`

-Same as `throw` but can be used as an expression or composed with other funs.
+Same as `throw` but can be used as an expression.
+Also sometimes useful with higher-order functions.

 ```js
 // Expression